 Remember, these symptoms are common with a wide range of sinus-related issues, so you need to receive a diagnosis from a professional otolaryngologist to be sure.

 Treating nasal polyps starts with a proper diagnosis.
-At South Florida Sinus and Allergy Center, Dr. Mandel will begin with a series of diagnostic tests, such as a nasal endoscopy and CT scan, to determine whether nasal polyps are causing your breathing issues and displeasure.
+At Florida Sinus & Snoring Specialists, Dr. Mandel will begin with a series of diagnostic tests, such as a nasal endoscopy and CT scan, to determine whether nasal polyps are causing your breathing issues and displeasure.

 If Dr. Mandel only finds a few nasal polyps, you may be a good candidate for oral corticosteroids, saline sprays, or antibiotics.
 If the polyps are more numerous and obstructive, he may recommend one of his proprietary minimally invasive nasal procedures to clear your nasal polyp obstructions in a sterile medical facility under the supervision of a team of expert practitioners.

-Get Rid of Your Nasal Polyps at South Florida Sinus and Allergy Center
+Get Rid of Your Nasal Polyps at Florida Sinus & Snoring Specialists

 Are nasal polyps diminishing your breathing and preventing you from enjoying life and exercise?
-If so, you need to contact a knowledgeable and experienced sinus professional at South Florida Sinus and Allergy Center.
+If so, you need to contact a knowledgeable and experienced sinus professional at Florida Sinus & Snoring Specialists.
 Dr. Mandel and his team have helped numerous patients breathe easier using their techniques, and they can custom-tailor a treatment plan for your specific situation.
 Call us today at 954-448-7216 or book online to schedule an appointment and stop suffering from nasal polyps.